koush/docs.scrypted.app/install/desktop-app.md

 # Desktop App

 The recommended installation method for Mac and Windows is the [Desktop App](/desktop-application).
 The app provides hardware accelerated features unavailable to the background service inside a self contained, easily installable, package.
 The app can also serve as a viewer for an existing Scrypted server installation.
+The desktop app requires a paid license.

 ## Ubuntu/Debian Repository